Syria

 The unit of currency in Syria is the Syrian pound or 'lira'.
 You will see a variety of notations used locally: £S, LS or S£, Arabic: الليرة السورية al-līra as-sūriyya, but eHalal.io uses the ISO currency code SYP immediately prefixing the amount in our guides.
 The pound's subdivision 'piastre' is obsolete.

 Falafel, deep-fried chickpea patties, are available for SYP15-30.
 Another popular Vegetarian meal is Foul.
 Don't let the name put you off.
-It's actually pronounced “fool” and this fava bean paste – topped off with cumin, paprika and Olive oil and served with flatbread, fresh mint and onion – is not only tasty but satisfying and filling.
+It's actually pronounced “fool” and this fava bean paste – topped off with cumin, paprika, Olive oil is served with flatbread, fresh mint and onion – is not only tasty but satisfying and filling.

 You may also be able to order a salad of Fatoush with your soup.
 Chopped tomatoes, onions, cucumbers and herbs are mixed together in a dressing and finished off with a sprinkling of fried bread that resembles croutons.
 Cheese may also be grated on top.